Crowns and Veneers

 A: A high-quality crown can last 10 to 20 years if properly cared for.
 However, if it isn’t brushed and flossed regularly, it can fracture, and the supporting tooth can still get cavities.

-Q: “Is the procedure painful?“
+Q: “How is dental crown pain? is the procedure painful?“

 A: At East Wind Dental Care, our priority is to deliver gentle, compassionate care.
 This commitment, combined with our sedation options, ensures that receiving a crown is a comfortable experience.